 VI.
 Modern USB Interface

 Many turntables are designed with a built-in USB connection which makes them an all-in-one solution for bridging the analog-digital gap.
 Some models plug into your MAC or PC and others can record directly to a USB drive.
-In most cases the software is supplied with your turntable free of charge, which is fantastic for editing and organizing your music as you record it.
+In most cases, the software is supplied with your turntable free of charge, which is fantastic for editing and organizing your music as you record it.
 Either way, a turntable with a USB interface makes a great plug and play choice for ripping your favorite vinyl tracks into digital files.

 VII.
 The Phono Cartridge

-A cartridge is a small group of wires and magnets encased in a housing which mounts to the end of your turntable’s tonearm.
+A cartridge is a small group of wires and magnets encased in a housing that mounts to the end of your turntable’s tonearm.
 The stylus tracks the grooves pressed into the surface of your vinyl record and while this may seem like a simple process, it is the precision of this process that affects the sound quality during playback more than any other component of your audio system.

 Most turntables come complete with a cartridge and this should offer sufficient performance if you are just starting out or for casual listeners.
 However, once you become more serious about high fidelity sound you should consider upgrading to a better model.